jinghuazhao/FM-pipeline/README.md

 The **second input file** is a list of SNPs for which finemapping will be conducted.

-No header is required for neither file.
+A header is required for neither file.

 ### Reference panel